flokleiser/Bits-and-Atoms-3/README.md

-# Bits-and-Atoms-3
+# Bits-and-Atoms-3 Flo

-This is the readme for the Bits & Atoms 3 repo.
+This is the readme for the Bits & Atoms 3 repo (data visualisation)